My office is always accepting applications from students interested in interning in my Washington D.C. or my Lake Dallas district office.

 - Click here to download the internship application for my Washington D.C. office.
 Please note the deadlines listed on the application for the summer sessions.

-If you are applying for an internship in Washington, DC, please send your application and requested materials to Sarah Brown by email.
+If you are applying for an internship in Washington, DC, please send your application and requested materials by email.
 If you have any questions regarding DC internships, please contact the staff assistant by telephone at (202) 225-7772.

 What past interns have said about their experience: